 Write copy that appeals to your target audience

 Your web copy is crucial to an optimized website.

 This content is the roadmap for your visitors.
 It guides them through your site and makes it clear what you have to offer.
 In your headlines, blocks of text, and even your website name, you want to be clear with your audience.

 It may sound like a no-brainer, but your homepage isn’t the place to brag about your credentials and how awesome you are.

 Your visitors want to know what you can do for them.
 They want to know how you can help them solve a specific problem or get closer to achieving their goals.

 If your copy doesn’t tell them how your site, your content, and ultimately your course can help them do that…

 So, are you saying I can’t talk about myself at all?
 How will they get to know me?

-I’m not saying that at all.
-You need to let your personality show in your website.
-And if you are uniquely qualified to speak in your particular niche, then you need to voice that.
+We’re not saying that at all.
+You can still let your personality show in your website.
+If you are uniquely qualified to speak in your particular niche, then you need to voice that.

 But it has to be done with a purpose.